LibrariesHacked/schema-librarydata/README.md

-# Mobile Libaries Schema
+# Library data schemas

-This is the open data schema for the [mobile libraries project](https://blog.librarydata.uk/mobile-library-data-project).
+This is a repository to hold open data schemas for various library data projects.

 ## Prerequisites

-The schema is written using Table Schema.
-To make use of it there are a lot of associated tools in various programming languages.
+The schemas are written using Table Schema.
+To make use of this there are a lot of associated tools in various programming languages.

 - [Table Schema](https://frictionlessdata.io/docs/table-schema/)
 - [Frictionless Data Software Tools](https://frictionlessdata.io/software/)

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/librarieshacked/mobilelibraries-database/tags).
+We use [SemVer](http://semver.org/) for versioning

 ## Authors